Let me guess:

 While this breed might look big and tough, we all know that Bulldogs can be playful softies that quickly earn themselves a very important part in our hearts.

-Unfortunately, we also know that British Bulldogs, like many purebred dogs, can develop a variety of health problems, including brachycephalic complex, hip dysplasia, cherry eye, and more.
+Unfortunately we also know that British Bulldogs develop issues like brachycephalic complex, hip dysplasia, cherry eye, and more.

-But what if I told you that you can easily manage some of the health problems affecting your Bulldog with one simple supplement?
+But here’s the deal: You can easily manage some of the health problems affecting your Bulldog with one simple supplement!

 British Bulldogs: Calm and Loyal Companions

 Bulldogs, often called British or English Bulldogs, are calm, loyal, and even-tempered dogs.

 And while they might look scary or aggressive to some, Bulldogs are real softies.

 They are known to be easy going dogs that get along with almost anyone, from kids and strangers to other animals.

 Bulldogs, while calm and gentle, enjoy regular moderate exercise to keep them happy and healthy.

 Having a short, stocky build, they are prone to becoming overweight if they’re overfed or under-exercised.